bambiker/interpolation/README.md

 *Don't forget to cite :*\
 Benmoshe, N. (2025).
 A Simple Solution for the Inverse Distance Weighting Interpolation (IDW) Clustering Problem.
 Sci, 7(1), 30. https://doi.org/10.3390/sci7010030

-An update: Sensitivity tests indicate that adjusting the IDW weight power to zero (alpha=0) will improve the accuracy of CUTHI.
+**An update**: Sensitivity tests indicate that adjusting the IDW weight power to zero (alpha=0) will improve the accuracy of CUTHI.
 More graphs to support this will be posted later.

 # Download IDW and CUTHI
 * Python: Look at the [cuthi.ipynb](cuthi.ipynb) to copy the function code and the example code.